mah92/camsim/README.md

 ## Libraries

+Remember to have enough patience if you want to understand the whole program.
+Although I have tried hard to make the program readable, years of working cannot be understood in a glance.

 These independant libraries can be reviewed before reviewing the main program:

 * pugixml
 * libtiff